Naralux/dotfiles/README.md

 ## Installation

-First, check out the dotfiles repo in your `$HOME` directory using git
+First, check out the dotfiles repo in your `$HOME` directory using git:

 ```
 $ cd $HOME